 You can find us on the following social platforms:

-If you use Ontop in your work, please cite the following SWJ article for the system description.
+If you use Ontop in your work, please cite one of the following articles describing the system.

 - Diego Calvanese, Benjamin Cogrel, Sarah Komla-Ebri, Roman Kontchakov, Davide Lanti, Martin Rezk, Mariano Rodriguez-Muro, and Guohui Xiao.
 Ontop: Answering SPARQL Queries over Relational Databases.
 In: Semantic Web Journal 8.3 (2017), pp. 471–487.